HenrikBengtsson/GSE84920.parser/README.md

 ```

 Reading the _full_ Ramani HiC files can take quite a while, particularly the ones with "assignments" and "validPairs" data.
 Because of this, you might want to import these data (once) into a local database and work with the data from there.
-See `help("import_assignments", package = "ramani")` for an example showing how to import into an SQLite database on file, which is easy since it requires zero setup.
+See `help("import_assignments", package = "GSE84920.parser")` for an example showing how to import into an SQLite database on file, which is easy since it requires zero setup.

 _Footnote:_
 \*\*: The ML4 files are of slightly different file format than the other sets.
-Specifically, the `*.validPairs.txt.gz` file has an additional three columns appended at the end - `ramani::read_validpairs()` will _not_ be able to read those data because of that.
+Specifically, the `*.validPairs.txt.gz` file has an additional three columns appended at the end - `GSE84920.parser::read_validpairs()` will _not_ be able to read those data because of that.